ducksteam33/WCI_Tool/README.md

 <br>	# hostapd

-Just cd into /source and type: sudo ./wci -i wlan1 [or write instead your network card]
+Just cd into /source and type: <br>
+sudo ./wci -i wlan1 [or write instead your network card]